 Founder Fellowship terms have not changed.
 Teams receive $400k for 7% equity, membership in the SPC community, and a proprietary curriculum we’ve refined to help you validate ideas, all in a small cohort with direct mentorship by SPC partners.

-We will now review applications on a rolling basis until we fill the cohort.
+We will review applications on a rolling basis.
 This will help us maximize attention paid to each application and get decisions out quickly.
-We encourage you to apply as soon possible, as interviews will start immediately and we will close the application when we reach our target cohort size.
+We encourage you to apply as soon possible.

 Founder Fellowship Cohort 4 is open to all company ideas.
 We are not restricting applications to a particular market or industry.
 However, we do have three emphasis areas that we are particularly interested in founders exploring: applied AI/ML, web3, and industries that fall into our New American Frontier (NAF) framework.